jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

       * make change in local is not reflected to app because container uses src files that is previously copied.
       * using Docker Volume, you can reference files in local from container, instead of copying them.
       * creating a volume means having a shared file system between local and container
-      * we don't need COPY . . in dockerfile.
+      * we may not need COPY . . in dockerfile. (but it still is good practice to keep COPY . .)
     ```
     docker run -p 3000:3000 -v /app/node_modules -v $(pwd):/app {image-id}

     # -v
-    # -vis a Volume flag
+    # -v is a Volume flag

     # -v /app/node_modules
-    # don't share container's /app/node_modules (this is where package dependencies are)
+    # don't touch container's /app/node_modules (this is where package dependencies are)

     # -v $(pwd):/app
     # $(pwd) returns a current working directory
     # share local's $(pwd) --> container '/app'

-    # try making changes in App.js in local
+    # try making changes in App.js in local and see how it reflects the container
     ```
     * Docker compose reduces coding complexity when using Docker Volume
     ```